 Nature's Good Guys include a list of release tips, a ladybug fun facts sheet, and an FAQ list with every order.
 They offer packages of 1,500 or 3,000 ladybugs priced between $11 and $22.
 Their ladybugs come packaged in mesh bags containing 1,500 ladybugs each.
 This company enjoys good ratings from Amazon customers, averaging 4.4 out of 5 stars, based on over 2,700 reviews.

-- Keep your ladybugs in the refrigerator until you're ready to release them.
+- First of all, keep your ladybugs in the refrigerator until you're ready to release them.
 This helps them live longer once out of hibernation.

-- Release ladybugs in the evening.
-Remaining overnight will increase the chance that they'll homestead for a longer period.
+- Then, release ladybugs in the evening.
+Also, remaining overnight will increase the chance that they'll homestead for a longer period.

-- Place the ladybug container near any plants infested with aphids.
+- In addition, place the ladybug container near any plants infested with aphids.

 - Mist down your garden thoroughly before release.
 Ladybugs are more likely to set up shop in damp conditions.
-Hibernation and transport can dehydrate your ladybugs, so provide a well-watered garden with leaves covered in moisture.
+Also, hibernation and transport can dehydrate your ladybugs, so provide a well-watered garden with leaves covered in moisture.

-- A drop of honey on a piece of cardboard by the container will convince them to stick around.
+- Last but not least, a drop of honey on a piece of cardboard by the container will convince them to stick around.
 It provides a bit of fuel, so they're less likely to fly off in search of the next meal.

-- Most of all, never release ladybugs on plants that you have sprayed with chemical pesticides.
+- Most important of all, never release ladybugs on plants that you have sprayed with chemical pesticides.

 Experts have discovered that even under the best conditions, most purchased ladybugs migrate elsewhere.
 They've found that 95 percent move on within 48 hours, and the rest fly away within a week.